 For a listing of which courses count as "P" courses click here

 Capstone Seminar: All concentrators must complete at least one capstone seminar (HIST 1960s and HIST 1970s series and select HIST 1980s courses).
-These seminars are designed to serve as an intellectual culmination of the concentration.
 They provide students with an opportunity to delve deeply into a historical problem and to write a major research and/or analytical paper which serves as a capstone experience.
-Ideally, they will be taken in the field of focus and during the student’s junior or senior year.
 Students considering writing a senior honors thesis are advised to take an advanced seminar in their junior year.
+First-Year students are not advised to take these courses.

 Transferring Courses: The History Department encourages students to take history courses at other institutions, either in the United States or abroad, as well as history-oriented courses in other departments and programs at Brown.
 Students may apply two courses taken in other departments/programs at Brown to the ten-course minimum for the History concentration.
 Students who spend one semester at another institution may apply to their concentration a maximum of two courses from other departments or institutions, and those who spend more than one semester at another institution may apply to their concentration a third course transferred from another institution.